retayned/retayned-app/docs/schema-snapshot.md

 - **Recitation law (extended to MCP, owner ruling Jul 20):** computed scores and drift verdicts are Rai's internal instruments — never chat material, on any surface.
 The MCP brief carries neither.
 - **Money laws + Ruling C (owner rulings, in v3.21):** the brief talks about the work, not the money — money appears only when money itself is the story; money never frames a task; **rate-review is dead as a task source, permanently.** A completed communicative task IS the event it names (contact credit AND event-truth — the record believes the checkbox; TMF case law Jul 22).
 - **Intake stamp (Jul 22):** `rai_user_state.intake_completed_at` is written by rai-intake finalize ONLY when 3+ clients carry evidence-backed dimensions — its presence means grounding exists.
 Read by the sweep's calibration gate v2 (account < 7d AND stamp NULL → suggestions ledger-only) and shipped to the ranker as `intake_age_days`.
+- **Multi-stakeholder v1 (Jul 22, Launch Ops):** `clients.contact` remains the single profiled person and the ONLY person-field any AI surface reads. `client_stakeholders` holds additional people; its `is_primary` is a declared-subordinate display mirror maintained best-effort by the swap — NEVER an authority for any reader, present or future.
+"Make primary" rewrites `clients.contact`/`role` through db.js LAST (authority-last ordering, error-checked), so from every AI surface a primary change is indistinguishable from the user editing the contact field.
+Dimensions stay contact-only; no per-person scoring exists or is planned.

 ## 2. Domain & infrastructure ruling (Jul 20 — the two-day bug)